Lithuanian grammar: Present tense

 E.g. dirbu = 'I work', (tu) nori = 'You want', skaitome = 'We read' (present tense).

-The auxiliary verb bū́ti has two conjugations in the Present tense: an irregular one (based on es-/yr- stems) and a regular one (based on the būn- / būv- stem).
-The difference is that the stem bū̃n-/bū̃v- has an iterative meaning (to be frequently): Mokiniaĩ yrà pasiruõšę – The pupils are ready; Mokiniaĩ bū̃na pasiruõšę – The pupils are often ready.
+The auxiliary verb bū́ti has two conjugations suppleting each other in the Present tense: an irregular one (based on es-/yr- stems) and a regular one (based on the būn- / būv- stem).
+The difference is that the stem bū̃n-/bū̃v- has an iterative meaning (to be frequently): Mokiniai̇̃ yrà pasiruõšę – The pupils are ready; Mokiniai̇̃ bū̃na pasiruõšę – The pupils are often ready.
 The 3rd person form ẽsti is semantically equivalent to bū̃na or bū̃va, but is rarely used in modern Lithuanian.
 The bū̃v- stem is very rare in modern Lithuanian.

 In the -i conjugation type, the 1st person of singular loses the final stem vowel -i, but the last stem consonant becomes palatalized (the sound [ɪ] is absent in nóriu [n̪ôːrʲʊ], the letter i merely denotes palatalization).
 If the stem ends with a consonant -d, it becomes -dž: girdėti to hear → girdi he hears → girdžiu I hear.

 The accentuation of all persons always corresponds to the accentuation of the 3rd person.
-The only exception is when its accented syllable is penultimate (excluding the reflexive formant -si) and has a short vowel (bìjo – he is afraid) or a rising tone (skaĩto – he reads, praũsiasi – he washes himself): in that case the 1st and the 2nd persons of singular move the stress to the ending: bijaũ, bijaĩ; skaitaũ, skaitaĩ; prausiúosi, prausíesi.
+The only exception is when its accented syllable is penultimate (excluding the reflexive formant -si) and has a short vowel (bi̇̀jo – he is afraid) or a rising tone (skai̇̃to – he reads, praũsiasi – he washes himself): in that case the 1st and the 2nd persons of singular move the stress to the ending: bijaũ, bijai̇̃; skaitaũ, skaitai̇̃; prausiúosi, prausi̇́esi.